MicrosoftDocs/fabric-docs/docs/data-warehouse/dynamic-data-masking.md

 This demonstrates that dynamic data masking shouldn't be used alone to fully secure sensitive data from users with query access to the [!INCLUDE [fabric-dw](includes/fabric-dw.md)] or [!INCLUDE [fabric-se](includes/fabric-se.md)].
 It's appropriate for preventing sensitive data exposure, but doesn't protect against malicious intent to infer the underlying data.

-It's important to properly manage object-level security with [SQL granular permissions](sql-granular-permissions.md), and to always follow the minimal required permissions principle.
+It's important to properly manage object-level security with [SQL granular permissions](sql-granular-permissions.md), and to always follow the minimal required permissions principle. <!-- Use [user audit logs](user-audit-logs.md) to monitor all database activity. -->

 ## Related content